crouchr/learnage/environments/production/grafana/README.md

-# vbox with grafana stack loaded
+vbox with grafana stack loaded
-# this has the metmini grafana dashboards on it - do not destroy this vbox node
+This has the metmini grafana dashboards on it - do not destroy this vbox node